carla-simulator/carla/Docs/carla_settings.md

 Take a look at the [CARLA Settings example](Example.CarlaSettings.ini).

-**Important:** If you are in editor, you most probably want to disable networking.
+IMPORTANT: If you are in editor, you most probably want to disable networking.
 Otherwise the game will hang until a client connects.
 Copy "Example.CarlaSettings.ini" to "CARLAUE4/Config/CarlaSettings.ini" and set `UseNetworking=false`.